cq98/DRF/Readme.txt

 - ViewSets can minimise the codes needed so that one can focus on interactions and representations of API but less explicit compared to views

 TUTORIAL 7
+- Core API:
+	- Server-side: API able to support rendering to a wide range of schema or hypermedia formats
+	- Client-side: Allows dynamically driven client libraries that can interact to API the exposes a supported schema or hypermedia format.
+- Automatic Schema Generation